michaelknigge/janel/Documentation/HowToRun.md

 * ```EXE_BITNESS``` is set to 32 or 64, depending on the bitness of the current running executable.
 * ```OS_BITNESS``` is set to 32 or 64, depending on the bitness of operating system.

 Any environment variable may also be used as a property value variable by prefixing it with `env.`.
 For example, `${env.CATALINA_HOME}` would resolve to the value of the environment variable `CATALINA_HOME`.
-Note that a non-existing environment variable is substitute by an empty string.
+Note that a non-existing environment variable is substituted by an empty string.
 So `janel.include.file=${env.APPL_CONFIGDIR}\custom.lap` will resolve to `janel.include.file=\custom.lap` if the environment variable 'APPL_CONFIGDIR' is not set.

 Below is an example of a property value variable in a .lap file.
 The Java system property called found.exe.folder.test will be set to the path to the Janel executable.
 `-Dfound.exe.folder.test=${FOUND_EXE_FOLDER}`